 4. Choose communication channels

-Another aspect not to be underestimated are the channels to use, each of which has its own characteristics and audience.
+Another aspect not to be underestimated is the channels to use, each of which has its own characteristics and audience.

 It is important to choose the channel according to the target audience we want to address.